 An engine smoked and sputtered.
 One propeller began to stir on the aging bomber.
 Then another.
 The third engine started to shudder and choke–satisfying sounds of old piston engines.
 Finally the last one coughed to life.

 A few minutes earlier I had been sitting in the pilot’s seat of that World War II Flying Fortress–an old B-17 like the one in the movie “Memphis Belle”–in the seat where my dad sat seven decades ago.

 My dad, the farmer.

-A strong breeze buffeted the bomber.
+As I sat in the pilot’s seat, a strong breeze buffeted the bomber.
 It swayed slightly.
 It sighed and creaked, just like Dad’s barn on a windy day.
-I had forgotten about barn sounds.
+I had forgotten about those friendly sounds.

 While in that rare bomber, I was blessed with a glint of my dad in his other life–as a young lieutenant, in charge of aircraft instead of tractors, airmen instead of livestock.

 In a few minutes, the awkward-to-taxi aircraft headed toward the runway–nose up, tail down.
 It lumbered behind a hangar.
-A roar signaled takeoff and the plexiglas nose emerged from behind the building, pointing the bomber down the runway.
+A roar signaled takeoff and the Plexiglas nose emerged from behind the building, pointing the bomber down the runway.

 By the time that sleek rugged old warbird leveled off and disappeared over Dallas County, I could readily reconcile my dad the farmer with Dad the young World War II pilot.